robopuff/robopuff.github.io/content/post/introduction-to-expressive.md

 to choose your preferred _DI_, _Router_ and _Template engine_.

-With Middleware approach comes an ease when creating API applications as it gives an opportunity to make it as a chain of responsability - one step at a time, want an oAuth2 token check?
+With Middleware approach comes an ease when creating API applications as it gives an opportunity to make it as a chain of responsibility - one step at a time, want an oAuth2 token check?
 Add middleware - simple as that!

 {{< gist robopuff 1309f64fc9eb016c2a5f33f41e4bb30c >}}

 To summarize, Zend Expressive will work best for:

 * smaller projects, or learning purposes
 * projects that require modularity and/or freedom of choice in libraries
-  * builidng API
+* building API

 To get started with _Zend Expressive_ you just need to start a new project with composer: